rrherr/dash-template/README.md

 ### See installed packages

-If you view `Pipfile` in any text editor software, you'll see output like this:
+`Pipfile` is a plain text file that lists the packages installed in the virtual environment.
+If you open the `Pipfile` file in any text editor software, you can view its contents.
+It will look something like this:

 ```
 [[source]]